samsec02/password_checker/README.md

 # Password Stenght Tester
 A simple Python program to check the strenght of a password.
+A school assigment when I was 15.